Analytical Systems

 This research focuses on designing and developing analytical systems tailored to diverse application domains.
 We combine data and process modeling methods with information visualization and visual analytics techniques to create software applications that place domain experts at the center of the interactive analytical loop.
-Our activities cover the following application domains:

 This research follows up on the former FIDENTIS project.
 In cooperation with the Department of Anthropology, Faculty of Science, Masaryk University, we aim to develop efficient methods enabling anthropologists to investigate the morphology of human faces.
 We put emphasis on precision, explainability, and employing human-in-the-loop analytical methods, as the analytical goals are often related to forensic investigation.